Blog Total Locker Service

 Managing Locker Keys in Workplaces and Facilities

-Good key management prevents loss, reduces replacement costs and improves security.
+Good key management reduces loss, lowers replacement costs and improves security.

-For practical day-to-day control, see how to manage locker keys in the workplace and locker key services for facilities management teams.
+For practical day-to-day control, read how to manage locker keys in the workplace and locker key services for facilities management teams.
+Many sites also use secure storage such as key cabinets to manage spare and master keys safely.

 Locker Key Accessories and Identification